Osprey observation point, Ham Common Lookout

 The Project

-The new observation point opened to the public on 26th August 2022, peak Osprey migration season, with a number being seen in what had already been an excellent year.
+The new observation point was open to the public on August 2022, peak Osprey migration season, with a number being seen in what had already been an excellent year.

 In addition to Osprey, the new observation platform is also an excellent spot to see magnificent White-tailed Eagles, several of which are also present at the harbour.
 The eagles, which have an eight foot wingspan, originated from the Isle of Wight reintroduction programme hosted by The Roy Dennis Wildlife Foundation and Forestry England.